Overview

 The evidence in support of breastfeeding is overwhelming.
 Your milk contains every vitamin, mineral, and nutritional element your baby needs.
 While infant formulas have improved over the years, none come close to mimicking all of breastmilk’s beneficial properties.
 There are decades of documentation on the positive effects of breastfeeding on immunity, health, and the connection between mother and baby.

 Breastmilk benefits your baby’s health in the short and long term.
 Your baby is born without natural immunity, and breastmilk helps build their immune system.
-Breastmilk contains living cells to inhibit the growth of bacteria and viruses.
+Breast milk contains living cells to inhibit the growth of bacteria and viruses.
 It has antimicrobial proteins and peptides and anti-inflammatory and antioxidative factors.
 The microbiome in your milk shapes your baby’s intestinal microbiome.
-Babies who are breastfed are at a lower risk for ear infections, intestinal upsets, respiratory problems, and dental problems.
+Breastfed babies are at a lower risk for ear infections, intestinal upsets, respiratory problems, and dental problems.
 There is evidence that breastfed infants are less likely to be overweight and have a lower risk of type II diabetes.
 Plus, breastfeeding is also associated with increased intelligence and higher IQ.

-I support the decisions you make for you and your baby regarding feeding.
+I support the decisions you make regarding feeding for you and your baby.
 If you want to breastfeed, you need accurate information and support to be successful.
 Whatever your breastfeeding goal, I hope this article’s information helps you along the way.
 See this page for all breastfeeding resources, episodes, and articles.
 You always have the option to stop breastfeeding at any time for any reason.
-See the episode on weaning from breastfeeding for guidance and tips when you are ready to stop.
+See next week’s episode on weaning from breastfeeding for guidance and tips when you are ready to quit.

 Recommendations for Breastfeeding